 - Individual Planning- academic and career planning and support

 Our school social worker is available to assist students and families in the district with mental health needs, subsistence needs, and connections to outside agencies in the community that provide additional support beyond the schools.

 What Is STARS?
 STARS stands for Students Taking A Right Stand.
 Our mission is to help young people pursue their unlimited potential.

-Ms. Herman's Role: I am a licensed counselor who provides prevention and intervention services.
+Ms. Stewart's Role: I provide prevention and intervention services.
 I work with students around anxiety, depression, anger management, bullying, substance abuse, social issues, and more.
 Much of my role is similar to that of our wonderful school counselors, but a difference is that I can provide intensive and ongoing individual and group counseling for students.

 Referrals: Students can be referred to STARS by teachers, principals, school counselors, the school nurse, parents, friends or self-refer.